 Looking for ways to reduce heating bills?
 There are several steps you can take that could cut your costs drastically.

-If you turn your thermostat down one degree then you could reduce heating bills by £85 a year on.
+I’m sure most of us have seen the advert – if you turn your thermostat down one degree then you could reduce heating bills by £85 a year on average.
 But you will also be colder.
-With energy prices on the rise, there are several other ways in which you can reduce your heating costs and stay as warm.
+With energy prices on the rise, there are several alternative ways in which you can reduce your heating costs and stay warm.